Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-Joining elastic ends in your sewing projects doesn’t have to involve heaving engineering and severe headaches!
-Not when you have easy sewing tricks like this elastic join tip!
+Learn how to sew elastic together with this simple and easy trick!
+Sewing elastic ends in your sewing projects doesn’t have to involve heavy engineering and severe headaches!
 No bulk elastic join is now a dream come true that you can achieve in just a few simple and quick steps!

 I decided to start a new series of quick sewing tips where I can show you how I solve little sewing issues that come up along the way.
 Some of these are new to me and as I stumble upon them I’ll make a note to show you how I tried and solved them as quick, easy and painless as possible.
 Just like I did with this awesome elastic join tip!